phucngodev/modus-themes.nvim/README.md

 inactive user interface component, or that are for pure decoration, have no contrast requirement.

-This is a Neovim port of the
+This is a Vim-compatible port of the
 [original Modus Themes](https://protesilaos.com/emacs/modus-themes) for GNU Emacs, and follows the design philosophy.
 It is not intended to be an exact 1:1 correspondence with GNU Emacs, but rather follows the spirit of the design and ensures conformity to the